-

 Prerequisites

-- Having a Virtual Machine on which you can deploy the Email Notifications component.
+- Having a Machine on which you can deploy the Email Notifications component.

 - Having a special service account with Exchange or Exchange Online license to use it for sending emails.